 “In biblical times, God appeared visibly to people in many different ways, and divinely inspired authors reflected on his appearances throughout the Scriptures.
 Yet the modern Christian experience is so different that we are often left wondering what significance biblical appearances of God have for us today.
 Poythress explores this theme within its ancient historical context and explains how Christ fulfills its significance in himself and in his followers’ lives.
 Poythress’s discussions are rooted in sound biblical scholarship, but clearly express how this facet of Scripture should enhance every Christian’s daily service to God.”

-Richard L. Pratt Jr., President, Third Millennium Ministries
+Richard L. Pratt Jr., Cofounder and President, Third Millennium Ministries

 “Vern Poythress’s Theophany is a theologically rich, spiritually edifying exploration of all that the Bible says about an awe-striking reality that fills the pages of Scripture: our infinite, personal Creator ‘who dwells in unapproachable light, whom no one has ever seen or can see’ delights to make himself known through the senses he has given us, the universe he made and sustains, and his redemptive deeds in history, culminating in Jesus Christ.
 This biblical theology of God’s appearing will expand your thoughts and nourish your heart.”